 This helps you find the best social media channels to use to reach your people.
 It also tells you which social media accounts you can ignore.
 Take some time to define your individual buyer personas.
 You may have one.
 You may have five.
-This post by Heidi Cohen is a nice primer on social media buyer personas.
+This post by Ben Green is a nice primer on using social media buyer personas to increase ROI.
 Or check out HubSpot’s approach to buyer personas.

 Taking time to document your buyer personas will give you a good idea of which social media channels your audience is using and what kind of content you should be sharing with them.
 If you know what challenges your audience has, you know what information they will be interested in.

 Also, use your existing social media data from LinkedIn, Facebook, or Twitter (or use tools such as Moz analytics’ Followerwonk, Tweriod, or Sprout Social) to see when your audience is most active on your current social media channels.
 If you can’t get this data, here is a guide on the best times to tweet and post to Facebook for click-throughs.

 An example of basic buyer persona information might be that your ideal audience is a 35 – 45-year-old professional who needs to answer questions about a, b, and c (relative to your industry) and is most often on Facebook and Twitter 11 a.m. – 1 p.m. and 4 p.m. – 5 p.m.

 To get a handle on your resources, calculate how many hours you have each week across your department (even if the department is just your 45 hours).
 Then take stock of how much time your entire team currently spends on social media.
 Track your time in a spreadsheet or with free time-tracking software like Toggl.
 Do this for two weeks and you’ll see how much time is really being spent on social media.
 It wouldn’t be surprising to find that you spend about 25% of your time on social media.